lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 To evaluate the last s-expression, use `C-x C-e`.
 Lem prints the result in an overlay.

-The overlays go away when you edit their preceding definition or when you call `M-x lisp-eval-clear`.
+The overlays go away when you edit their preceding definition or when you call `M-x lisp-eval-clear`, which is also accessible in the context menu with `M-h`, and by choosing "Clear eval results".

 You can evaluate the last expression and print its result into the buffer, under the cursor.
 Use `lisp-eval-last-expression-and-insert`.